 Students are expected to dress in a professional manner for all site visits.
 Attire will vary depending on the site assigned but the student should obtain a copy of the dress policy of the facility prior to the first day of the Supervised Experiential Learning session.
 The dress code guidelines of that facility must be followed.
-If a student's dress or physical appearance is considered inappropriate by the facility or the Assistant Director, Graduate Program in Applied Nutrition/Director, Dietetics Focus, the student will be asked to correct the issue and will not be permitted into the facility until the issue is resolved.
+If a student's dress or physical appearance is considered inappropriate by the facility or the Director of Dietetics Program, the student will be asked to correct the issue and will not be permitted into the facility until the issue is resolved.
 Any Supervised Experiential Learning hours missed due to the situation will need to be made up.